kubernetes-sigs/lws/site/content/en/docs/concepts/rollout-strategy/_index.md

 description: >
 ---

 Rolling update is vital to online services with zero downtime.
 For LLM inference services, this is particularly important, which helps to mitigate stockout.
-Two different configurations are supported in LWS, `maxUnavailable` and `maxSurge`:
+Three different configurations are supported in LWS, `updateOrder`, `maxUnavailable`, and `maxSurge`:

+- `updateOrder`: Controls simultaneous template updates and scale-ups. `ScaleFirst` creates the additional replicas before updating existing replicas and is the default. `RolloutFirst` updates existing replicas before creating additional replicas, which allows old resources to be released in clusters without spare capacity.
 - `maxUnavailable`: Indicates how many replicas are allowed to be unavailable during the update, the unavailable number is based on the spec.replicas.
 Defaults to 1.
 - `maxSurge`: Indicates how many extra replicas can be deployed during the update.
 Defaults to 0.